 - Send $500 in Bitcoin

-- Price drops 10% during confirmation
+- The price drops by 10% during confirmation

-- Use stablecoins (USDT, USDC)
+- Use "stablecoins" (e.g., USDT, USDC)

-- Complete transfers quickly
+- Complete the transfer quickly

-- Don't hold crypto for remittances
+- Don't hold cryptocurrency for transfers over a long period

 Conversion Loss